urban-wombat/gotables/README.md

 ## Here's the API ...

-[gotables API](https://godoc.org/github.com/urban-wombat/gotables) - a rich set of helper functions and methds
+[gotables API](https://godoc.org/github.com/urban-wombat/gotables) - a rich set of helper functions and methods

 ## Here are the Release Notes ...